Rothesay New Brunswick waterfront homes along the Kennebecasis River

 Recently Inspected in Rothesay

-From heritage estates to mid-century family homes, here is a look at some of the properties we have recently inspected in Rothesay.
+From heritage estates to mid-century family homes, here is a look at some of the properties I have recently inspected in Rothesay.

 New Construction Home Inspections in Rothesay

 I conduct new construction inspections throughout Rothesay before your builder's warranty period begins.
-This newly built bungalow with double garage represents current construction quality in the area, and I inspect installation details, building envelope performance, and all mechanical systems while everything is still accessible.
-New construction inspections in Rothesay allow me to document foundation work, HVAC installation, electrical systems, and building practices before final landscaping and grading are complete.
+I inspect installation details, building envelope performance, and all mechanical systems while everything is still accessible, including foundation work, HVAC installation, and electrical systems before final landscaping and grading are complete.
 I inspect new builds year-round in Rothesay and the Kennebecasis Valley.

 Renovated Property Inspections in Rothesay

 I conduct home inspections throughout Rothesay, including properties on wooded and rural lots where drone technology provides essential overhead documentation.
-This raised bungalow on a treed lot represents typical Rothesay residential properties where aerial inspection reveals roof conditions, site drainage, and property layout details that aren't accessible from ground level.
-I inspect homes in all Rothesay neighbourhoods during winter and year-round, adapting my approach to seasonal conditions while maintaining thorough documentation of all major systems.
+Aerial inspection reveals roof conditions, site drainage, and property layout details that aren't accessible from ground level.
+I inspect homes in all Rothesay neighbourhoods year-round, adapting my approach to seasonal conditions while maintaining thorough documentation of all major systems.

 Drone Winter Inspections in Rothesay

 I use drone technology year-round to safely inspect roofs in Rothesay and throughout the Kennebecasis Valley.
 Winter aerial inspections reveal important details about snow load distribution, ventilation performance, and property drainage patterns that aren't visible during other seasons.
-This corner lot ranch-style home demonstrates typical roof configurations in Rothesay, and drone documentation allows thorough assessment without the safety risks of walking on snow-covered or icy roof surfaces.
-Drone inspections are included in every home inspection I conduct in Rothesay.
+Drone documentation allows thorough assessment without the safety risks of walking on snow-covered or icy roof surfaces.

 Common Inspection Findings in Rothesay